google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/push-notifications/web-push-protocol.md

 ECDH a secure way to share public keys and generate a shared secret.
 HKDF is a way to take insecure material and make it secure.

-This will be used during the encryption of our payload, so next let's look at what we take as input and how that's encrypted.
+This will be used during the encryption of our payload.
+Next let's look at what we take as input and how that's encrypted.

 ### Inputs